-In the year 2014, 2015 and 2016 revenue from terminal services for the transportation of goods and related services amounted to THB 1,102.32 million, THB 1,152.80 million and THB 1,159.29 million, a total of 82.95 percent, 81.90 percent and 81.27 percent of the total revenue respectively.
-Furthermore, revenue received from terminal services for the transportation of goods and related services comprises of revenue from terminal services and revenue from the car storage area for preparation before exportation.
+In the year 2015, 2016 and 2017 revenue from terminal services for the transportation of goods and related services amounted to THB 1,152.80 million, THB 1,159.29 million and THB 1,159.92 million or equivalent to 81.90 percent, 81.27 percent and 81.55 percent of the total revenues respectively.
+Revenues received from terminal services for the transportation of goods and related services comprises of revenue from terminal services and revenue from the car storage area for preparation before exportation.

 Revenue from terminal services is collected from automotive manufacturers and shipping lines.
-Revenue collected from car manufacturing companies, including wharf handling services, is calculated based on RT (Revenue Ton) (RT unit is the weight in metric tons or volume in cubic meter whichever higher shall be used to calculate tariff).
-The revenue, earned from providing area to receive goods and to store the cars prior exportation or importation, shall be collected on daily basis if the car parks exceeding the free time.
-Revenue collected from shipping lines comprises of income from birth hire services which is collected when the vessel is docked at the terminal on an hourly rate, and income from wharfage when loading/unloading goods.
-The tariff rate shall be calculated per RT.
+Revenue collected from car manufacturing companies, including wharf handling services, is calculated based on RT (Revenue Ton) (RT unit is the weight in metric tons or volume in cubic meter whichever higher shall be used to calculate the tariff).
+The revenue, earned from providing area to receive goods and to store the cars prior to exportation or importation, shall be collected on daily basis if the car parks exceeding the free time.
+Revenue collected from shipping lines comprises of income from birth hire services which is collected when the vessel is docked at the terminal on an hourly rate, and income from wharfage when loading/unloading goods, the tariff rate of which shall be calculated per RT.

-Revenue from service of car storage area for preparation prior to the export, within the terminal proximity area, is collected from customers on a monthly fixed rate.
-The car storage area for preparation prior to the export is an important service related to the terminal services which allows transfer of the goods since car exporters expressed demand to transport the cars into the area nearest to the terminal in order to conveniently and swiftly transport the cars.
+Revenue from service of car storage area for preparation before exportation, within the terminal proximity area, is collected from customers on a monthly fixed rate.
+The car storage area for preparation before exportation is an important service related to the terminal services since car exporters expressed demand to transport the cars into the area nearest to the terminal for the convenience and rapidity of car loading.

-Numbers of Cars Shipped through the Company's Terminal in 2014, 2015 and 2016
+Numbers of Cars Shipped through the Company's Terminal in 2015, 2016 and 2017